snelsen/owlbear-bsh-character-sheet/README.md

-# owlbear-rodeo-extensions
+# owlbear-bsh-character-sheet
-My own extensions for the Owlbear Rodeo VTT
+A Black Sword Hack Character Sheet extension for the Owlbear Rodeo VTT